Tesla Model 3 Phone Mounts: Understanding the Different Mounting Types

 Figuring out how to mount your phone in a Tesla Model 3 can feel like assembling IKEA furniture without the instructions.
 There are a bunch of ways to do it, and what works for one person might be a total pain for another.

 Figuring out how to mount your phone in a Tesla Model 3 can feel like assembling IKEA furniture without the instructions.
 There are a bunch of ways to do it, and what works for one person might be a total pain for another.
-My first thought was just slapping some double-sided tape on the dash, but that lasted about 48 hours before my phone decided to go for a joyride.
+The obvious first move is slapping some double-sided tape on the dash, but that tends to last about 48 hours before the phone goes for a joyride.

 The honest version is you need something that actually holds, doesn't block your view, and doesn't look like a science experiment gone wrong.
 The different types of mounts all have their own quirks, and knowing what's what saves you from buying three wrong ones before you get it right.
 It's not rocket science, but it's also not as simple as just buying the first shiny thing you see.
 The real move is understanding the basic categories.